JAMES N. FALK

 Executive Asst./Office Manager

 Martha Powell is Director of Administration and Executive Assistant to Jim Falk.
-In these roles she also handles board communication and human resources.
-Her twenty-plus years of administrative experience includes governmental relations, public relations, politics, philanthropy and media.
-Previously, she worked at Hunt Consolidated, Inc. and the Dallas Morning News, and for four years she owned her own business in Oak Cliff.
+In these roles she is responsible for board communication, office management and human resources.
+Her twenty-plus years of administrative experience includes governmental relations, public relations, philanthropy and media.
+Previously, she worked at Hunt Consolidated, Inc. and for the managing editor of the Dallas Morning News.
+For four years the Dallas native owned her own business in Oak Cliff.
 She majored in English Literature at the University of Texas at Arlington and holds a Nonprofit Management Certificate from the Center for Nonprofit Management.

 Martha and her husband, Larry, have a strong commitment to pet rescue and animal welfare.
-Martha is president of Paws in the City and a former board member of the Best Southwest Humane Society.
-Martha serves as webmaster of www.readlarrypowell.com, plays the harp and teaches knitting classes.
+Martha volunteers with Paws in the City, serving on its board from 2008 to 2015 and as president from 2012-2014.
+Martha is webmaster of www.readlarrypowell.com.

 Whitney joined the Council in 2011.
 She graduated from the University of Texas at Austin with a degree in Public Relations.
 She has always had an interest in politics and fundraising, working with several non-profits including the Central Texas Food Bank, Make-A-Wish Foundation, and Children’s Miracle Network.

 Whitney has worked with several media companies including, Burson-Marsteller and TEXAS MONTHLY as well as for U.S. Senator Kay Bailey Hutchison in her district Austin office and later on her 2010 gubernatorial Wcampaign.
 Most recently, Whitney was the director at a Dallas art gallery and is very active in the Junior League of Dallas and the Texas Youth Scholarship Organization.
 Whitney is an active runner and enjoys traveling, photography, live music, and meeting new people.